lankhanh1010/Alzheimer-Classification-with-MRI-Images-/README.md

 # 🧠 Alzheimer Classification with MRI Images
 **In Memory of My Late Grandmother, who battled Alzheimer's ❤️**

-This project explores **Alzheimer's disease classification using MRI images** by leveraging advanced **deep learning** techniques.
-The model classifies MRI scans into four distinct stages of Alzheimer's disease, potentially aiding healthcare professionals in **early detection, monitoring disease progression, and optimizing patient care.**
+This project explored **Alzheimer's disease classification using MRI images** by leveraging advanced **deep learning** techniques.
+The model classified MRI scans into four distinct stages of Alzheimer's disease, potentially aiding healthcare professionals in **early detection, monitoring disease progression, and optimizing patient care.**

 ---